 Make the Filling

-- Place the shrimp in a medium bowl, and add the bamboo shoots, green, onion, rice wine, sesame oil, salt, pepper, egg white, and cornstarch, mixing well.
+- Place the shrimp in a medium bowl and add the bamboo shoots, green onion, rice wine, sesame oil, salt, pepper, egg white, and cornstarch.
+Mix well.

 - Cover and refrigerate for 1 hour to give the flavors a chance to blend.

 Form the Dumplings

 - Coat a paper towel with vegetable oil and use it to oil your cutting board or work surface and the broad side of a cutting knife or cleaver (a cleaver works best).
 Keep the dough covered to prevent it drying out while preparing the dumplings.

-- Break off 1 teaspoon of the har gau dough, roll into a ball and then flatten it by pressing it in the palm of your hand.
+- Break off 1 teaspoon of the har gau dough and roll into a ball.
+Flatten the ball of dough by pressing it in the palm of your hand.

-- Lay the dough on the work surface and press down on it with the oiled side of the knife or cleaver to form a circle that is 2 1/2 to 3 inches in diameter.
+- Lay the dough on the oiled work surface and press down on it with the oiled side of the knife or cleaver to form a circle that is 2 1/2 to 3 inches in diameter.

 - Place the completed har gau on a plate and cover with a damp cloth to keep them from drying out while preparing the remainder of the dumplings.